RubixML/ML/docs/kernels/distance/minkowski.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Kernels/Distance/Minkowski.php">Source</a></span>

 # Minkowski
-The Minkowski distance is a metric in a normed vector space which can be considered as a generalization of both the [Euclidean](euclidean.md) and [Manhattan](manhattan.md) distances.
-When the *lambda* parameter is set to 1 or 2, the distance is equivalent to Manhattan and Euclidean respectively.
+The Minkowski distance can be considered as a generalization of both the [Euclidean](euclidean.md) and [Manhattan](manhattan.md) distances.
+When the lambda parameter is set to 1 or 2, the distance is equivalent to Manhattan and Euclidean respectively.

 ### Parameters
 | # | Param | Default | Type | Description |